temporal-community/temporal-ai-agent/adding-goals-and-tools.md

 # Customizing the Agent
-The agent is set up to have multiple agents, each with their own goal.
-It supports switching back to choosing a new goal at the end of every successful goal (or even mid-goal).
+The agent operates in single-agent mode by default, focusing on one specific goal.
+It also supports an experimental multi-agent mode where users can have multiple agents, each with their own goal, and supports switching back to choosing a new goal at the end of every successful goal (or even mid-goal).

 A goal can use two types of tools:
 - **Native Tools**: Custom tools implemented directly in the codebase (in `/tools/`)